Click here for the companion R script for this lecture.

 Simulated datasets!

-Alternatively, we could generate simulated data sets under the best-fit model (parametric bootstrap!):
+Alternatively, we could generate simulated data sets under the best-fit model (parametric bootstrap- essentially the same thing as the plug-in prediction interval above):

 # Parametric bootstrap! -------------------------------------